 Most landmarks of London such as Westminster Abbey, St Paul’s Cathedral, and various museums and art galleries are all concentrated in or around this area and as such by staying in a hotel here, you will be able to visit these places with ease without wasting any time, energy or money in commuting.
-It is also essential to find a hotel close to a tube station so that you can visit other places easily.
+It is also essential to find one close enough to a tube station so that you can visit other places easily.

 Staying in a hotel near London Paddington station will be one of your best options as Paddington station offers both tube and rail connections and is the terminal of the Heathrow Express which offers a 20 min non-stop journey to Heathrow Airport.

-Many areas in the Central London district are also ideal for staying such as Covent Garden that offers a fantastic array of shops, restaurants and attractions, besides being around the corner from Leicester Square and Piccadilly Circus.
+Many areas in the Central London district are also ideal for staying such as Covent Garden that offers a fantastic array of shops, restaurants, and attractions, besides being around the corner from Leicester Square and Piccadilly Circus.
 It is close to West End theatres, Trafalgar Square and Somerset House.

-If you wish to stay in a trendy, cool and up-and-coming area, you can stay in East London where you can get different types of accommodation ranging from hostels for revellers attracted by Shoreditch nightlife to luxury hotels for business travelers.
+If you wish to stay in a trendy, cool, and up-and-coming area, you can stay in East London where you can get different types of accommodation ranging from hostels for revelers attracted by Shoreditch nightlife to luxury hotels for business travelers.
 The area is famous for its street art and many other attractions.
 If you wish to explore the rest of the city, you can stay at Greenwich that offers quick transport links and many attractions.

-For a cheap stay, you can opt for staying in North London as the hotels in this area offer good value for money.
+For a cheap stay, you can opt for staying in North London as the places in this area offer good value for money.
 It offers efficient transport links to Central London and other places.
 For staying in a charming place, a few minutes from Central London, you can choose hotels in Notting Hill which has plenty of restaurants and boutiques.
 You can stay here to explore everything, from antiques to souvenirs at the famous Portobello Market and if you are there in August, you can visit the Notting Hill Carnival, Europe’s biggest street festival.

-Which Places to See in London
+Top Places to See in London

-London is known for its large number of tourist attractions as it offers 200 museums, 123 historical monuments, 108 music halls, 30 historical gardens, 857 art galleries and more than 300 venues where more than 17,000 music performances take place each year.
+London is known for its large number of tourist attractions as it offers 200 museums, 123 historical monuments, 108 music halls, 30 historical gardens, 857 art galleries, and more than 300 venues where more than 17,000 music performances take place each year.

 London also holds around 250 festivals every year.